Romantic Eastern Townships Getaway: A Guide to the Cantons-de-l’Est

 Here are a few things to keep in mind when planning your own trip to the Eastern Townships:

-• Booking is Essential: The Eastern Townships is a very popular destination, so planning ahead is essential.
+- Booking is Essential: I mentioned it before but I think it needs to be repeated.
+The Eastern Townships is a very popular destination, so planning ahead is essential.
 Popular attractions and experiences may fill up during the busy summer season so you should book well in advance to avoid disappointment.
 We missed out on a couples massage at Spa Bolton because we didn’t book ahead.

 Huge thanks to Tourism Eastern Townships for hosting me on this trip.
 I was NOT compensated for this article and all opinions expressed are completely my own.